Raiondesu/casbin-client/README.md

 - [x] Simple integration with any network/query client
 - [x] Ability to check user permissions using policies and model matchers
 - [x] Ability to parse permissions from policies without the baggage of matchers and effects
-- [ ] Generate ambient types from policy csv or permissions json automatically
+- [ ] Generate ambient types from policy csv or permissions json
 - [ ] Integrations for popular frontend frameworks
 - [ ] Reliable error reporting
 - [ ] Support for complex pattern-matching (`/data/*`, `keyMatch(...)`)